-- In the graph below, we may consider various orderings of its nodes, inducing different widths. - The width of the graph is 3, as is, for example the width induced by ordering O1,
+- In the graph below, we may consider various orderings of its nodes, inducing different widths, as discussed before. - The width of the graph is 3, as is, for example the width induced by ordering O1,

 - although order O2 induces a width of 6 on the graph).